 Feeling sad is normal and healthy.

-So feel the feelings and let the items go to someone who will use it and treasure it, family or not.
+So feel guilt and sadness, then let the items go to someone who will use and treasure it, family or not.

 Just because you or your family doesn’t want something anymore doesn’t mean that it can’t serve someone else.
 Most of the things we don’t want are useful to others.